dmitribodiu/90-days-challenge/architecture.md

 pattern.
 This is the next step in patterns evolution.

 When you deploy a monolitic application there's a high chance that something will break.
-Wiht microservices on the other hand you can deploy more frequently and can have more confidence in release quality.
+With microservices on the other hand you can deploy more frequently and can have more confidence in release quality.

 Microservices were designed to be easier than SOA to implement, it's attained